johnridesabike/johnridesabike.github.io/software/coronate.md

 ## 🌅 The future

-Coronate is currently 1.0 status, mostly bugfree and with all of the basic functionality.
+Coronate is currently 1.0 status, mostly bug-free and with all of the basic functionality.
 There are still plenty of features that can go into the next version, but I haven't decided yet what to focus on.